-This work was supported by the National Science Foundation (NSF) US IGNITE [10037840], PI Dr. Christopher R. Butson; National Institute of Nursing Research (NINR) R01 [NR01485], PIs: Dr. Christopher R. Butson and Dr. Michael S. Okun; NSF CAREER Award [1351112], PI Dr. Alan D. Dorval; and the NSF Graduate Research Fellowship [1256065] awarded to Daria Nesterovich Anderson.
-All data have been obtained within the Neuroscience Initiative project "Functional Targeting for Deep Brain Stimulator Placement in Movement Disorders"; all procedures were approved by the Institutional Review Board (IRB) of the University of Utah.
+This work was supported by the National Science Foundation (NSF) US IGNITE [10037840], PI Dr Christopher R Butson; National Institute of Nursing Research (NINR) R01 [NR014852], PIs: Dr Christopher R Butson and Dr Michael S Okun; NSF CAREER Award [1351112], PI Dr Alan D Dorval; and the NSF Graduate Research Fellowship [1256065] awarded to Daria Nesterovich Anderson.
+All data have been obtained within the Neuroscience Initiative project 'Functional Targeting for Deep Brain Stimulator Placement in Movement Disorders'; all procedures were approved by the Institutional Review Board (IRB) of the University of Utah.

-6. Appendix
+Appendix

-The exponential fits in Figure 4C-D were made following the form shown in eqn.
-1, where x is distance from the active contact center in mm and V{th} is the firing threshold in Volts.
+The exponential fits in figures 4(C) and (D) were made following the form shown in equation (A.1), where x is distance from the active contact center in mm and V{th} is the firing threshold in Volts.

-$$V{th} = Ae^{kx}$$ (eqn.
-1)
+$$V{th} = Ae^{kx}.$$ (A.1)

-The curves for cathode-first 25% and 50% and anode-first 2.5% and 50% were calculated as listed in Table 1, but visualizations of the fits were not shown in Figure 4 for clarity.
+The curves for cathode-first 25% and 50% and anode-first 2.5% and 50% were calculated as listed in table A1, but visualizations of the fits were not shown in figure 4 for clarity.